Pleasure Ridge Park, Louisville

-Pleasure Ridge Park (often referred to simply as PRP) is a former census-designated place (CDP) in southwest Jefferson County, Kentucky, United States.
+Pleasure Ridge Park (PRP) is a former census-designated place (CDP) in southwest Jefferson County, Kentucky, United States.
 The population was 26,212 at the 2010 census.
 In 2003, the area was annexed to the city of Louisville due to a merger between the city and Jefferson County's unincorporated communities.
 Pleasure Ridge Park is now said to be a neighborhood within the city limits of Louisville by local media.

 This community is served by the Pleasure Ridge Park Fire Protection District.
-The Pleasure Ridge Park Fire Protection District is one of seventeen volunteer and combination departments that make up the Jefferson County Fire Service.
-This department covers 56 square miles and serves the citizens of Pleasure Ridge Park and Valley Station in southwestern Jefferson County, Kentucky.
+The Pleasure Ridge Park Fire Protection District is one of seven volunteer and combination departments that make up the Jefferson County Fire Service.
+This department covers 62 square miles and serves the citizens of Pleasure Ridge Park, Valley Station, Lake Dreamland and Rubbertown Area in southwestern Jefferson County, Kentucky.

 Pleasure Ridge Park High School is located in the area.

 History

 The area was first sparsely settled by French and German Catholics in the mid-19th century, and the first church, St. Andrew's Church, was built in 1851, and although it no longer exists, a major local road still bears its name.
 What is now the Paducah and Louisville Railway built a station in the area in 1874, and a summer resort and hotel called Paine Hotel developed around a shaded ridge on Muldraugh Hill, what came to be called Pleasure Ridge.
 The name Pleasure Ridge Park was chosen for the first post office in the area in 1876.
 The area continued to be popular for tourism until World War I.

 By the 1950s, the area began expanding rapidly as subdivisions were built.
 People moving to the area liked its cheap land and location reasonably close to both Downtown Louisville and Fort Knox.
 Residents blocked a 1984 attempt by the nearby city of Shively to annex Pleasure Ridge Park.

 In 2002, a team from Pleasure Ridge Park won the Little League World Series.